Panama City, Panama

 When we asked expats and global nomads about the quality of medical care in Panama City, they replied:

 "Panama City offers a wide range of medical services, including both public and private hospitals and clinics.
 The public hospitals are generally well-equipped and staffed with experienced medical professionals, while the private hospitals offer more specialized services and treatments.
 In addition, there are a number of pharmacies and medical supply stores located throughout the city.
 Many of the larger hospitals also offer emergency services, and there are a number of medical centers that specialize in specific areas of medicine.
-The city also has a number of medical tourism options, with many international patients coming to Panama City for medical treatments," remarked one expat in Panama City.
+The city also has a number of medical tourism options, with many international patients coming to Panama City for medical treatments," commented one expat living in Panama City, Panama.

 Are healthcare and health insurance expensive in Panama City?

 "Health care is excellent, in private hospitals, with excellent doctors, specialists, surgeons, nurses, etc....and price are cheaper than the USA.
-A Healthcare plan here (we are with Cigna but there are many other companies to choose from) covers us, my wife and I, in Panama and worldwide for a fraction of USA health plan cost so Healthcare is very affordable in Panama," said one expat.
+A Healthcare plan here (we are with Cigna but there are many other companies to choose from) covers us, my wife and I, in Panama and worldwide for a fraction of USA health plan cost so Healthcare is very affordable in Panama," commented one expat living in Panama City, Panama.

 Is the cost of living in Panama City high?